JanOlaf1/Weird-JavaScript-game/README.md

 - **Party Levels**: Reflects increasing intoxication and involvement in nightlife.
 - **UI Feedback**: Updates the character's stats and provides visual feedback based on player choices.

-## Project Structure

-The project is organized as follows:

-- **src/css/style.css**: Contains the styling for the game interface.
-- **src/js/game.js**: The main JavaScript file handling game logic and interactions.
-- **src/assets/images**: Directory for image assets used in the game.
-- **index.html**: The main HTML file that ties together the CSS and JavaScript files.

 ## Installation